simply-savory/simply-savory.github.io/index.md

  <li>Change formatting in tab to be Simply-Savory (capitalize second S) </li>
  </ul>

+<h1 id="special-sauce">The Special Sauce </h1>
+The feature that we spent the most time implementing, and serves as the "secret sauce" of our project is the likes/favorites system.
+Initially we thought this would be as simple as incrementing a value for the likes a recipe has, and saving an array with recipe IDs to the profile of the user, but we soon found that this was a much more difficult task than anticipated.

+*Add Nate/Felix explaination here*

 <h1 id="challenges">Challenges</h1>
 Throughout the development of this project, we had to overcome many issues as seemingly simple features required a substantial amount of work to implement properly and to a high standard.
 We spent alot of time expanding far beyond the template "Add Stuff, List Stuff" pages, and made sure